Bengal Presidency: Economy

 Agricultural products included rice, sugarcane and vegetables.
 The main cash crops were jute and tea.
 The jute trade was central to the British Bengali economy.
 Bengal accounted for the bulk of the world's jute production and export.
 Raw jute was sourced from the hinterland of Eastern Bengal.
 The British government declared the Port of Narayanganj as a "Tax Free Port" in 1878.
 Rally Brothers & Co. was one of the earliest British companies in the jute business of Narayanganj.
 British firms used middlemen, called beparis, to source raw jute from the hinterland.
 In 1907, 20 firms were engaged in the jute trade of Narayanganj, including 18 European firms.
 Hindu merchants opened several cotton mills in the 1920s, including the Dhakeshwari Cotton Mill, the Chittaranjan Cotton Mill and the Laxmi Narayan Cotton Mill.
 Other goods traded in Narayanganj included timber, salt, textiles, oil, cotton, tobacco, pottery, seeds and betel nut.
 Raw goods were processed by factories in Calcutta, especially jute mills.
-The Port of Chittagong was re-organized in 1887 under the Port Commissioners Act.
+The Port of Chittagong was re-organised in 1887 under the Port Commissioners Act.
 Its busiest trade links were with British Burma, including the ports of Akyab and Rangoon; and other Bengali ports, including Calcutta, Dhaka and Narayanganj.
 In the fiscal year 1889–90, Chittagong handled exports totalling 125,000 tons.
 The Strand Road was built beside the port.
 In 1928, the British government declared Chittagong as a "Major Port" of British India.
 Chittagong's port was used by Allied Forces of World War II during the Burma Campaign.